CaledoniaProject/SLAE64_Assignments/README.md

 Assigment 3 - x64 Egg hunter

+Assigment 4 - Custom x64 encoder with a basic polymorphic engine implementation

 ---

 This code has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification: